SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-squarespace-tutorial.md

 ![Website Builder](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-website-settings.png)

 ### DNS
-The DNS page has 4 main sections: DNS settings, Domain Nameservers, Nameserver Registration, and DNSSEC.
+The DNS page has 4 main sections: `DNS settings`, `Domain Nameservers`, `Nameserver Registration`, and `DNSSEC`.

-The DNS settings subsection displays all the DNS records for your domain, as well as all the services your domain is using like domain forwarding and email services.
+The **DNS settings** subsection displays all the DNS records for your domain, as well as all the services your domain is using like domain forwarding and email services.

 ![DNS Settings 1](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-dns-settings.png)

 ![DNS Settings 2](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-dns-settings-2.png)

-The Domain Nameservers subsection simply shows your default Squarespace nameservers, which are the determiner in how your domain is found, as well as giving you the option to use custom nameservers.
+The **Domain Nameservers** subsection simply shows your default Squarespace nameservers, which are the determiner in how your domain is found, as well as giving you the option to use custom nameservers.

-The Nameserver Registration subsection allows you to create a host record to associate a nameserver with an IP address.
+The **Nameserver Registration** subsection allows you to create a host record to associate a nameserver with an IP address.

 ![DNS Nameservers](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-dns-nameservers.png)

-Lastly, the DNSSEC(DNS Security Extensions) subsection simply contains a switch to DNS security extensions to make your domain much more secure, and I recommend leaving this setting on.
+Lastly, the **DNSSEC(DNS Security Extensions)** subsection simply contains a switch to DNS security extensions to make your domain much more secure, and I recommend leaving this setting on.

 ### Email
-In the Email section, you can create your own custom email alias using your domain.
+In the **Email** section, you can create your own custom email alias using your domain.
 You can use any email that you currently use and create an alias for it with your domain name.

 For example, if you had a domain named `mysite.com`, and an email named `mybusiness@gmail.com`, you could replace it with an alias like `business@mysite.com` and all emails sent to the alias would get sent into the inbox of your original email.
 More professional emails, at no additional cost.

 ![Email Settings](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-email-settings.png)

 ### Activity
-In the Activity section, you can see all the actions taken by the domain name owner(s) and manager(s) from the past 90 days.
+In the **Activity** section, you can see all the actions taken by the domain name owner(s) and manager(s) from the past 90 days.

 Since no activity has occurred with this new domain, nothing will appear.